Do You Get Knee Pain From Squatting Down?

 - Pain on the outer side of the knee

-Which pain you have partially determines which of the following techniques may work best for you.
-Use the tips below based on which type of knee pain you have.
+Which pain you have determines which of the tips on this page will work best for you.

 - You can avoid your knees going in front of your toes by starting out your squat by pushing your hips backward and leaning your trunk forward.
 This puts your bodyweight more toward your heels than your toes, and it also causes you to shift more of the effort to your hip extensor muscles (your hamstrings in the back of the thigh and your gluteus maximus - a.k.a. your butt).